drshahizan/learn-github/pgss.md

 6. **Enter the name of your school** in the provided field.
 7. **Answer the questions** regarding how you plan to use GitHub.

 Once you've completed these steps, you'll have access to the tools and events offered by GitHub Education, which can greatly benefit your learning and project development.
-Remember, the Student Developer Pack includes a variety of offers, from free credits to waived fees, all aimed at providing real-world tools to students at no cost².
+Remember, the Student Developer Pack includes a variety of offers, from free credits to waived fees, all aimed at providing real-world tools to students at no cost.

 Source: Conversation with Bing, 25/03/2024
 (1) GitHub Education - Engaged students are the result of using real-world .... https://education.github.com/.